 Trace and Arlie go and sit down to watch some gladiatorial type fight between Bo and some local moron, the winner of the fight gets the losers car.
-Trace is tad upset because this jerk is risking his sister’s car, but my question is, “How is this a proper contest to win you a guy’s pink slip?”
+Trace is a tad upset because this jerk is risking his sister’s car, but my question is, “How is this a proper contest to win you a guy’s pink slip?”
 Call me old fashion but the only way you should win a guy’s car is by beating him in a car race, not in a fight with steel batons.
 Arlie assures Trace that the dude Bo will be fighting hasn’t a chance, but just before the start of the fight another man enters the ring and takes the place of Bo’s original opponent.
 Arlie is alarmed and tells her brother, “They pulled a switch.
 This dude is a ringer, Trace.
 This wasn’t part of the deal.”
-So not only is this the lamest way to win a guy’s ride but the rules allow for last minute substitutions, which is fucking insane.
+So not only is this the lamest way to win a guy’s ride but the rules allow for last-minute substitutions, which is fucking insane.

 When Bo inevitably loses Trace steps in and beats this ringer, but the ringer’s gang doesn’t think this is fair for some reason, and thus we get our first car chase.
 Trace takes off in his car while Arlie and Bo race off in hers, and I will say that the chase is at least competently filmed, with the required amount of crashes and explosions (all cars will explode regardless of the odds of this actually happening), but after surviving this encounter Trace spots an approaching column of vehicles led by the villainous Scourge (Joe Mari Avellana).

 Trace wants them all to take off together, but Bo thinks it would be better if they split up.
-Now in the previous chase Trace suggested they split up to divide the numbers of their pursuers, and it was plan that worked, but now that Bo has suggested it the plan will fail, and Arlie will pay the price of this failure.
+Now in the previous chase Trace suggested they split up, to divide the numbers of their pursuers, and it was a plan that worked, but now that Bo has suggested it the plan will fail, and Arlie will pay the price of this failure.
 By “pay the price” I mean she will be raped multiple times throughout the course of the film.
-Arlie and Bo had stupidly stopped to have an afternoon delight when they were caught unawares by Scourge’s men, and Bo jumped right into asshole coward mode by offering up Arlie’s car and Arlie herself to the gang.
+Arlie and Bo had stupidly stopped to have an afternoon delight when they were caught unawares by Scourge’s men, and Bo jumped right into “asshole coward” mode by offering up Arlie’s car, and Arlie herself to the gang.
 Scag (Jack S. Daniels), the gang’s second in command, wants to get right to the raping, but Scourge intervenes and she is instead stripped and tied spread eagle across the hood of his car.

 They discover they are both after Scourge, once Trace discourages her from stealing his car that is, and they decide to team-up.
 Come nightfall Stinger tells Trace that, “Just because we are travelling together doesn’t mean we are sleeping together.”
-So while Trace beds down in his car Stinger wanders off into the desert.
+So while Trace beds down in his car, Stinger wanders off into the desert.
 I’m not sure what she was expecting find, a Holiday Inn perhaps, but what she does find is a sand trap.
-Seems she wandered into the lands of the Sandmen, a group of cannibalistic mutants who live in the dark catacombs under the sands, and she is pulled down into their domain.
+Seems she wandered into the land of the Sandmen, a group of cannibalistic mutants who live in the dark catacombs under the sands, and she is pulled down into their domain.

-Back out in the wasteland Trace has tracked down Stinger, and he breaks into the Morlock cavern, I mean Sandmen’s caves, and rescues Stinger as well as fellow captive Spike (Linda Grovenor).
+Back out in the wasteland Trace has tracked down Stinger, and he breaks into the Morlock cavern, I mean Sandmen’s caves, and rescues Stinger, as well as fellow captive Spike (Linda Grovenor).
 Spike has psychic abilities, mainly she can hear your thoughts, and this allows them to understand a deaf little person in a Confederate cap named Pug (Gary Taylor), who they later rescue from a different group of cannibals.

-I’m sure there are worse Mad Max rip-offs out there, but director Cirio H. Santiago fails to deliver much more than some fun action fight scenes, a couple of cool car chases and plenty of nudity, but aside from the villain the rest of the characters are less than memorable.
+I’m sure there are worse Mad Max rip-offs out there, but director Cirio H. Santiago fails to deliver much more than some fun action fight scenes, a couple of cool car chases and lots of nudity, but aside from the villain the rest of the characters are less than memorable.
 At one point when Trace and Stinger are fighting, actually physically fighting as they roll down a quarry embankment, they are all of a sudden making love.
 Not since James Bond fucked the gay out of Pussy Galore have I seen anything so stupid.
 That’s not character development that’s just sloppy screenwriting.
 Almost worse is that the whole sex scene is filmed in this weird collection of lap dissolves over the setting sun.

 Check out more post-apocalyptic movie reviews here: Road Warrior Rip-Offs: Guns, Babes and Dwarves in a World Gone Mad.